iterative/dvc.org/static/docs/commands-reference/status.md

     usage: dvc status [-h] [-q | -v] [-j JOBS] [--show-checksums] [-c] [-r REMOTE] [-a] [-T] [-d]
                       [targets [targets ...]]

+    positional arguments:
+      targets               Limit the scope to these stage files.
 ```

 ## Description

-`dvc status` searches for changes in the pipeline, either showing which stages have changed in the local workspace and must be reproduced (`dvc repro`), or differences between the local workspace and a remote cache.
+`dvc status` searches for changes in the pipeline, either showing which stages have changed in the local workspace and must be reproduced (`dvc repro`), or differences between the local cache and a remote cache (meaning `dvc push` or `dvc pull` could be run to synchronize them).
 The two modes, _local_ and _cloud_ are triggered by using the `--cloud` option:

 Mode   | CLI Option | Description
 -------|------------|----------------------------------
 local  | _none_     | Comparisons are made between data files in the workspace and corresponding files in the local cache (`.dvc/cache`)
 remote | `-c`  | Comparisons are made between the local cache, and a cache stored elsewhere.
 Remote caches are defined using the `dvc remote` command.

+DVC determines data and code files to compare by analyzing all stage files in the current workspace (`--all-branches` and `--all-tags` in the `cloud` mode compare multiple wokspaces - accross all brances or tags).
+The comparison can be limited to one or more stages by listing the stage file(s) as `targets`.
+Changes are reported only against the named target stage or stages.
+When combined with the `--with-deps` option, a search is made for changes in other stages that affect the target stage.

-Changes are detected through the `md5` hash of every file listed in every stage file in the pipeline against the corresponding file in the filesystem.
+In the `local` mode, changes are detected through the `md5` hash of every file listed in every stage file in the pipeline against the corresponding file in the filesystem.
 The output indicates the detected changes, if any.
 If no differences are detected, `dvc status` prints this message:

 > Pipeline is up to date.
 Nothing to reproduce.